SteCiu01/Power-Platform-Workspace-One-Click-Setup/README.md

 Type a name or press **Enter** to accept the default.
 The script will:

-1. Check all prerequisites (git, node, VS Code, pac)
+1. Check all prerequisites (git, VS Code, pac)
 2. Create the folder at `C:\Users\<you>\<folder name>\`
-3. Generate all config files (`.gitignore`, agent definition, Copilot settings, helper scripts)
+3. Generate all config files (`.gitignore`, agent definition, Copilot instructions, helper scripts)
 4. Clone Microsoft's Power Platform Skills repository
 5. Initialise a git repo with the first commit
 6. Open the workspace in VS Code